Mounjaro Diet Plan PDF, Recipes, and More

 • Always communicate with your healthcare provider if you experience side effects when taking Mounjaro, Ozempic, or any medication.

 Lastly, remember that whether you use a GLP-1 medication or another method of weight loss, your ultimate goal should be achieving and maintaining a healthy weight.
-Losing and gaining weight repeatedly is a recipe for disaster and usually ends in rebound weight gain.
-Stick with healthy food choices on your Mounjaro diet plan to keep your nutritional and wellness plan on track.
+Losing and gaining weight repeatedly is a recipe for disaster and usually ends in rebound weight gain and can even have a negative impact on heart health.(7) Stick with healthy food choices on your Mounjaro diet plan to keep your nutritional and wellness plan on track.
+And don’t forget to pick up a copy of Macro Diet for Dummies.
+It’s the perfect resource to have on hand to support your long-term weight loss and weight maintenance plan.

 Next